lyberteam/php-fpm-7.1/README.md

 ## PHP-FPM Image

-**Helpful PHP-FRP image from official one
+**Helpful PHP-FPM image from official php:fpm

 >This image was done from the official php-fpm image;
 >There are also have installed a lot of useful extensions